-Using LTV to support a child with chronic respiratory failure must be in the child's best interest and has to be a shared decision between the parents and the clinical team.
+Using LTV to support a child with chronic respiratory failure must be in the child's best interests and has to be a shared decision between parents/carers and the medical team.
+You may need support in order to make a decision if you have different opinions.